harness/migrator/Readme.md

 # Harness Upgrade

+Harness has developed a tool to help user's migrate from Harness CD Current Gen to CD Next Generation.
+The tool can migrate specific Harness resources or bulk migration of resources.

+### Who is the Tool intended for?

-CLI to help customers, CSMs and developers with migrating their current gen harness account to next gen
+- CLI to help customers, CSMs and developers with migrating their current gen harness account to next gen

+### Key Components that can be migrated

+1. Pipelines
+2. Workflows
+3. Service (Service Definition - Manifests, variables included)
+5. Environments (Overrides included)
+6. Infrastructure Definition
+7. Connectors
+8. Secrets
+9. Templates

 ## Installation
 Download the latest release from GitHub releases.
 We support MacOS(`darwim & amd64`), Linux(`linux + (amd64/arm64)`) and Windows(`windows+amd64`).
 Please download the right assets.
 Extract the file anywhere.